-Editor, writer, strategist, innovator, facilitator, marketer + PR, connector, Steff Hedenkamp provides valuable creativity and critical insight to help her clients actualize their business goals, build their brands, and manifest their success.
+Editor, writer, strategist, facilitator, innovator, PR + public affairs expert, fund developer, and connector, Steff Hedenkamp provides top-notch professional communications services, valuable creativity, and critical insight to help her clients actualize goals and objectives, communicate key messages, and manifest new success.

-Today, she works as a subconsultant to International Architects Atelier providing internal and external communication services for the Kansas City Museum Restoration and Rehabilitation Project.
+Today, she works as a subconsultant to International Architects Atelier providing internal and external communication services for the Kansas City Museum Restoration and Renovation Project.

 In addition, she is a strategic partner to Parson + Associates providing project communications services for a number of municipal projects, including for the ongoing KC ADA Access project that is associated with the U.S. Department of Justice initiative Project Civic Access.
 She is also very proud to have served as a member of the Parson project team on the $74 million Leon Mercer Jordan Campus, home to the East Patrol Division Station and Regional Crime Lab in Kansas City, Missouri.